chakkasanthosh21/AIE7/15_A2A_LangGraph/README.md

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

+### ✅ Answer:-I started the LangGraph A2A server using uv run python -m app and verified it was running.
+Then, I used the provided test client (uv run python app/test_client.py) to send queries to the agent node via the A2A protocol.
+The agent responded as expected, demonstrating successful agent-to-agent communication and protocol compliance.
+This setup shows how a simple agent can interact with the main agent using the A2A protocol.

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?